qoherent/ria-hub-docs/docs/content/.Administration/config-sheet.md

 - `REVERSE_PROXY_TRUSTED_PROXIES`: **127.0.0.0/8,::1/128**: List of IP addresses and networks separated by comma of trusted proxy servers.
 Use `*` to trust all.
 - `DISABLE_GIT_HOOKS`: **true**: Set to `false` to enable users with Git Hook privilege to create custom Git Hooks.
    WARNING: Custom Git Hooks can be used to perform arbitrary code execution on the host operating system.
-   This enables the users to access and modify this config file and the Gitea database and interrupt the Gitea service.
+   This enables the users to access and modify this config file and the RIA Hub database and interrupt the RIA Hub service.
-   By modifying the Gitea database, users can gain Gitea administrator privileges.
+   By modifying the RIA Hub database, users can gain RIA Hub administrator privileges.
-   It also enables them to access other resources available to the user on the operating system that is running the Gitea instance and perform arbitrary actions in the name of the Gitea OS user.
+   It also enables them to access other resources available to the user on the operating system that is running the RIA Hub instance and perform arbitrary actions in the name of the RIA Hub OS user.
    This maybe harmful to you website or your operating system.
    Setting this to true does not change existing hooks in git repos; adjust it before if necessary.
 - `DISABLE_WEBHOOKS`: **false**: Set to `true` to disable webhooks feature.
-- `ONLY_ALLOW_PUSH_IF_GITEA_ENVIRONMENT_SET`: **true**: Set to `false` to allow local users to push to gitea-repositories without setting up the Gitea environment.
-This is not recommended and if you want local users to push to Gitea repositories you should set the environment appropriately.
+- `ONLY_ALLOW_PUSH_IF_GITEA_ENVIRONMENT_SET`: **true**: Set to `false` to allow local users to push to gitea-repositories without setting up the RIA Hub environment.
+This is not recommended and if you want local users to push to RIA Hub repositories you should set the environment appropriately.
 - `IMPORT_LOCAL_PATHS`: **false**: Set to `false` to prevent all users (including admin) from importing local path on server.
-- `INTERNAL_TOKEN`: **\<random at every install if no uri set\>**: Secret used to validate communication within Gitea binary.
+- `INTERNAL_TOKEN`: **\<random at every install if no uri set\>**: Secret used to validate communication within RIA Hub binary.
-- `INTERNAL_TOKEN_URI`: **_empty_**: Instead of defining INTERNAL_TOKEN in the configuration, this configuration option can be used to give Gitea a path to a file that contains the internal token (example value: `file:/etc/gitea/internal_token`)
+- `INTERNAL_TOKEN_URI`: **_empty_**: Instead of defining INTERNAL_TOKEN in the configuration, this configuration option can be used to give RIA Hub a path to a file that contains the internal token (example value: `file:/etc/gitea/internal_token`)
 - `PASSWORD_HASH_ALGO`: **pbkdf2**: The hash algorithm to use \[argon2, pbkdf2, pbkdf2_v1, pbkdf2_hi, scrypt, bcrypt\], argon2 and scrypt will spend significant amounts of memory.
   - Note: The default parameters for `pbkdf2` hashing have changed - the previous settings are available as `pbkdf2_v1` but are not recommended.
   - The hash functions may be tuned by using `$` after the algorithm: